HackYourFuture-CPH/program/courses/Foundation/intro-to-backend/exercises/exercise1.md

 Next, you need to implement a new route called `/currentYear`.
 You can find this function already defined in `exercise1.js`, you just need to implement it!
 Write some JavaScript to return the current year as a string.

 To test if it's working, navigate to your new route in your web browser <http://localhost:3000/currentYear>.
 You should see the current year displayed there.

+Next, set up Postman and create a request to test your `/currentYear` route in a similar way.